Ach Gott, wie manches Herzeleid, BWV 3: Music

+Structure and scoring

 Bach structured the cantata in six movements.
 An opening chorus and a closing chorale frame a sequence of alternating recitatives and arias.
 The first recitative is unusual: the chorus sings one line of the hymn's four lines, continued each time by a soloist in words of the poet.
 The last aria is a duet.
-Bach scored the work for four vocal soloists (soprano (S), alto (A), tenor (T), bass (B)), a four-part choir and a Baroque instrumental ensemble of horn (Co) to double the cantus firmus in the closing chorale, trombone (Tb) to reinforce the bass in the opening chorus, two oboes d'amore (Oa), two violins (Vl), viola (Va), and basso continuo.
+Bach scored the work for four vocal soloists (soprano (S), alto (A), tenor (T), bass (B)), a four-part choir and a Baroque instrumental ensemble of a trombone (Tb) to reinforce the bass in the opening chorus, a horn (Co) to double the cantus firmus in the closing chorale, two oboes d'amore (Oa), two violins (Vl), viola (Va), and basso continuo.
 The autograph score bears the title: "Dominica 2 post Epiphanias / Ach Gott!
 Wie manches Hertzeleyd. / à / 4 Voci. / 2 Hautb: d'Amour / 2 Violini / Viola. / e Continuo / di J. S. Bach", which means "Sunday 2 after Epiphany ... for four voices, 2 oboes d'amore, 2 violins, viola and continuo by J. S. Bach".

 In the following table of the movements, the scoring and keys follow the Neue Bach-Ausgabe.
 The keys and time signatures are taken from the book on all cantatas by the Bach scholar Alfred Dürr, using the symbol for common time (4/4).
 The continuo, played throughout, is not shown.